 “According to an investigative report by the BBC, hundreds of thousands of children are being purchased from their parents or outright stolen and then shipped to Ivory Coast, where they are enslaved on cocoa farms.
 Destitute parents in these poverty-stricken lands sell their children to traffickers believing that they will find honest work in Ivory Coast and send some of their earnings home.
 The terrible reality is that these children, 11 to 16 years old but sometimes younger, are forced to do hard manual labor 80 to 100 hours a week.
 They are paid nothing, receive no education, are under fed, and are often viciously beaten if they try to escape.
 Most will never see their families again.”

 So which chocolate bigwigs are the culprits?
 The following are the companies well-known for using this brutal child slave labor according to an article posted by U.S. Uncut that has now been shared over 1 million times:

 7. Fowler’s Chocolate

-While the list of these popular brands may be shocking and disappointing, this statement from one of the freed child slaves may be just enough to cramp your taste buds the next time you bite into that Milky Way or savor the flavor of your Almond Joy:
+While the list of these popular Halloween candy brands may be shocking and disappointing, this statement from one of the freed child slaves may be just enough to cramp your taste buds the next time you go to bite into that Milky Way or savor the flavor of your Almond Joy:

 “They enjoy something I suffered to make; I worked hard for them but saw no benefit.
 They are eating my flesh.”